mmckechney/FileHashExtension/readme.md

 ## To install

-### MSI Installer
-You can easily install the extension via the MSI installer.
-Simply click on the installer and follow the instructions

-### Manual install
 You can install the application by:
-1. Unzipping the release package zip to the location of your choice
+1. Unzipping the release [package zip](./releases) to the location of your choice
 2. Open an _Adminstrator_ command line window
 3. Run the `register.bat` file.
-You might get a GAC error, that's OK
+4. You can either restart the explorer.exe process or reboot your machine

 ## Using File Hash Extension
 Once you have successfully installed the app, you can right-click on any file to bring up the context menu.
 You should see a new option "Calculate File Hash".